-A new No. 2 Commando was raised by Lt.Col.
-Augustus Charles Newman at Paignton in Feb 1941.
-Formed from men who had volunteered for the Independent Companies and 1st Special Service Battalion 'B' Company.
+During February 1941 a new No. 2 Commando was raised at Paignton by Lt.Col.
+Augustus Charles Newman.
+It was formed from men who had volunteered for the Independent Companies and the 1st Special Service Battalion 'B' Company.

 Many of the entries below commencing with the Commanders are from a narrative of No. 2 Commando history written by Bob Bishop and dedicated to John and Daisy Wright of Sutton Coldfield, Warwickshire in memory of their son, Pte.
 Dennis Wright, who at the age of 18 was the youngest member of No. 2 Commando to fall in battle, September 13th, 1943.
 New content has been added over the years since.